See our list of Best Restaurants in Cedar Key Florida

 I stuck with a more familiar seafood, their Grouper Sandwich which came open-faced with tomato, onion, and lettuce on the side.
 The Grouper was a decent sized fillet but I found it not as firm as the Grouper I had at the Big Decks Raw Bar earlier in the week.
 The lettuce was finely chopped vs being larger leafs of lettuce which made it a challenge to pile it on my sandwich.
 The bun was sort of soft and squishy making it a more challenging to eat without the contents squiring out.

 The dining atmosphere at Annie’s is comfortable and the service was friendly and reasonably fast.
 On that alone, plus it’s artistic atmosphere, we’d give Annie’s 5 stars.
 However, the food didn’t quite measure up to its reputation – more like 3.5 stars.
-We decided we needed to return for a breakfast because I think that is what they are more well-known for
+We decided we needed to return for a breakfast because I think that is what they are more well-known.

 Breakfast Review: Annie’s Cafe Cedar Keys